CODE OF CIVIL PROCEDURE IN COSTA RICA

 WHEN IS A CLAIM INADMISSIBLE

 A claim cannot be held admissible if the claimed object or action is patently illegal or impossible or uses deceptive or abusive procedures.
-Since the claim has already been made in an earlier proceeding with the force of res judicata, if the current proceeding is only a repetition of the earlier one or a prior settlement or reconciliation would have occurred regarding the right in question.
+Since the claim has already been made in an earlier proceeding with the force of res judicata, if the current proceeding is only a repetition of the earlier one or a prior settlement or reconciliation, it would have occurred regarding the right in question.
 The new claim cannot be held.
 Procedural annulments might have been, but were not, raised at the original proceeding that produced them.

 Demands may be amended or supplemented with new information about the involved persons, events, claims, and proof until a response is due or submitted.
 Before the end of the preliminary hearing, the parties might agree to such an extension.
 It will then be necessary to redo the placement.